NATURAL RESOURCES BIOLOGIST II

 2. Candidates may substitute graduate education beyond a Bachelor's degree from an accredited college or university in a natural resources related field of study as described above at the rate of 15 graduate credit hours for one year of the required experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in the natural resources management and biological sciences classifications or natural resources management and biological sciences specialty codes in the wildlife biology field of work on a year-for-year basis for the required experience.

 DESIRED OR PREFERRED QUALIFICATIONS

-2. Experience with calibrating and using water quality instrumentation
+- Experience with use, calibration, maintenance and repair of water quality instrumentation

 LICENSES, REGISTRATIONS AND CERTIFICATIONS